ReneeErnst/end-to-end-model-test-gcp/README.md

 #### Remote Execution: Cauldron Notebooks
 Prerequisites:
-1. You must have Python 3.5+ with cauldron-notebook python package installed
+1. You must have Python 3.6+ with cauldron-notebook python package installed on your machine
 2. If using a windows machine, you must have PuTTY installed.
    If using a Mac, you should have a built-in SSH client, so PuTTY is not
    needed.